IMPORTANT PARK NOTICES

 From the parking lot on the crater floor, the trail to the summit is 0.8 mile (1.3 km) one way and climbs 560 feet (171 m) in elevation.
 There is a paved concrete walkway for a distance of 0.2 miles at the start of the hike, but the trail becomes uneven and steep, requiring caution and appropriate footwear.
 Portions of the trail involve steep stairways – take your time.
 Another portion of the trail goes through a long, narrow tunnel which is lighted.

 The trailhead is adjacent to the parking lot within Diamond Head State Monument.
 The entrance is off Diamond Head Road between Makapu’u Avenue and 18th Avenue, Honolulu.
-Entry fee of $5 per vehicle or $1 per walk-in visitor.
+See park page for fees.
+(Click Here)

 - Mountain biking is not allowed on this trail.

 - NO DOGS ALLOWED IN DIAMOND HEAD STATE MONUMENT.

 - Pack out at least what you pack in.

 - No open fires.

 - Hiking permit not required for groups less than 25.